Especially among residents of long term care facilities, oral health affects general health:

 - Many medications leave the resident more susceptible to oral bacteria and infection.

 - Bacteria from gum infections can increase the development of the plaques that cause strokes and heart attacks.

 - Breathing in the bacteria from gum infections is a significant risk factor in contracting pneumonia.

-- Oral cancer kills more people each year than cervical cancer and skin cancer combined.
+- Oral cancer kills thousands of people each year.
 The older a person is, the more susceptible they are to oral cancer.
 Dental examinations can help to detect oral cancer.

 - Long term care residents may have trouble communicating the source of pain, resulting in a failure to diagnose oral issues by the facility staff.

 (1) Kambhu PP, Warren JJ, Hand JS, et al. Dental treatment outcomes among dentate nursing facility residents: an initial study.
 Spec Care Dent.
 1998;18:128-132.

 (2) The looming crisis: 15 key questions about long term care.
 American Health Care Association.
 1998. www.ahca.org/secure/top15.htm.

 (3) Vargas CM, Kramarow EA, Yellowitz JA.
 The Oral Health of Older Americans.
 Aging Trends; No. 3.
 Hyattsville, MD: National Center for Health Statistics; 2001.